MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 9. Select the **Mandatory** check box.

 10. Select **Replenish** in the **Work class ID** field.
-(If it doesn’t exist, create it by right clicking and choose view details.)
+(If it doesn’t exist, create it by right selecting and choose view details.)

 11. Select **New** in the **Work Template Details** section.